 In other words, most states now use a simple negligence test for premises liability.
 There are four elements of negligence that must be proven:

-- Damages.
-This means that you were actually injured or harmed by the owner’s negligence.
+You must have actually been injured or harmed by the owner’s negligence.
 Damages are the compensation you are seeking for injuries.
 This can include medical expenses as well as lost wages or earning potential due to the injuries.

 “[Say] you’re a property owner, and you have this big mound of dirt with glass and other dangerous things in it,” says Epstein.
 “You leave it there [with no fence sealing it off].
 There are a lot of children in the area, and they play and ride their bikes.
 They’re going to climb the mound because you didn’t do anything to seal it off.
 That’s an attractive nuisance to an eight-year-old.”